snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 items that we access all the time.

 **Plastic bag recycling.** Do you know the best/most intuitive spot for plastic bag recycling!?
 Me neither.
 This spot (in the pantry) was really our only option.
-Seems to be working GREAT so far to stash (plastic #4) packaging promptly (before [properly disposing of it](https://www.cambridgema.gov/Departments/publicworks/getridofitright#!rc-cpage=463661)) without getting in anyone's way!
+Seems to be working GREAT so far to stash (plastic #4) packaging promptly (before [properly disposing of it](https://www.cambridgema.gov/Departments/publicworks/getridofitright#!rc-cpage=463661)) without getting in anyone's way! :recycle:

 **Reusable grocery bags.** It's easier to stuff 'em in a bin or on the shelf than actually hang 'em up.
-It became *easiest* when we pared down our bag collection.
+It became *easiest* when we pared down our bag collection. :shopping:

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}